FIN392/PowerShell/xLog/xLog.md

 # xLog
 xLog is a PowerShell module to create log files.

-Multiple logs files can be created in a script at the same time and in multiple formats.
-Additionaly the entry can be displayed in console (host).
+Multiple logs files can be created at the same time in a script, each in a different format.
+Additionaly to the log file, the entries can be displayed in console (host).

+## How to use it?

 First, the module needs to be imported: